 Follow the Pattern

 Before you can start the work, you must have a plan.
 You must decide how many rooms you want and where to put the doors and windows.
 You need a pattern to help you as you build.
 In the Old Testament we read that God told His people to build a place to worship Him.
 He gave them a plan.
 In fact, He told them seven times to be sure and follow His plan exactly.
-When they obeyed Him, the building was completed successfully, and God was pleased.
+When they obeyed Him, the building was completed, and God was pleased.
 If we want to win people to Jesus Christ, we need a pattern, or plan.
 God has given us the plan in His Word.
-We see this plan in Jesus’ life and ministry, and through the example of early Christians.
+We see this plan in Jesus’ life and ministry and through the example of early Christians.
 As you learn about God’s plan, you will be able to apply it in your own ministry of sharing the good news about Jesus Christ.
 This is personal evangelism.

 Have you ever wondered why God created the universe: heaven and earth, stars and seas, mountains and valleys, and, of course, man?
 God has a plan for everything.
 Nothing was created without purpose.
 Right from the beginning, even before man’s creation, God’s purpose was to share all He has and is with man.
-This is the true pattern of personal evangelism, sharing what we have!
+This is the true pattern of personal evangelism—sharing what we have!

 Man has sinned.
 Sickness, sorrow, wars, and even death have come as a result.
 Although God could no longer walk with humankind as He once did, He still had a plan to continue His sharing work with people.
 That plan was to send us Jesus.

-But how did Jesus send His disciples out?
-In His prayer to His Father, Christ said, “I sent them into the world, just as you sent me into the world” (John 17:18).
-And how did God send Jesus?
-He sent Him with a mission.
-He sent Him with power and authority.
-He sent Him to all people.
-He sent Him not to condemn, not to judge, but to set people free.
+How did Jesus send His disciples out?
+Praying to His Father, Christ said, “‘As you sent me into the world, I have sent them into the world’” (John 17:18).
+God sent Jesus with a mission and with power and authority.
+He sent Him to all people—not to condemn or judge, but to set people free.
 This is the mission Christ has passed on to us.
 Isn’t it wonderful to realize that we are God’s messengers?

-Now follow him to the house of the Roman offi cer, Cornelius, a man who was seeking God.
+Now follow him to the house of the Roman officer, Cornelius, a man who was seeking God.
 You will see him once again sharing his testimony about Christ with other people.
 (See Acts 10:34–43.)

 The book of Acts gives many details about the apostle Paul.
 Follow Paul in his travels and listen to him.
 He would speak of no one but Christ, and Him crucified.
 The ever-burning desire of the apostle Paul was winning people to Christ and sharing his personal Christian experience with others.
 Paul was willing to suffer in order to share this good news.
-He was thrown into prison, he was beaten, chained, hungry, lonely, forgotten by his co-workers.
-None of this stopped him from sharing the good news with others.
-If he could not speak, he would write down his message, or have someone write it down for him.
+He was thrown into prison, beaten, chained, hungry, lonely, and forgotten by his co-workers.
+But none of this stopped him from sharing the good news with others.
+If he could not speak, he would write his message or have someone write it for him.
 He did this until the day he could say, “I am already being poured out like a drink offering, and the time has come for my departure.
-I have fought the good fight, I have finished the race, I have kept the faith” (2 Timothy 4:6,7, KJV).
+I have fought the good fight, I have finished the race, I have kept the faith” (2 Timothy 4:6–7).

 When Jesus revealed himself to the Samaritan woman, she hurried back to her people and shared with them what Christ had done in her life.
 (See John 4:5–29.)
 In times past in Africa, when a hunter killed an elephant, he would run back home and announce the good news to all.
-When the Americans landed on the moon for the first time, radio, television, newspapers spread this good news by all the mass media to all people everywhere.
-It is the nature of people to want to share good news with others.
-Should not you and I, who have far greater news, share it all around us?
+When the Americans landed on the moon for the first time, radio, television, newspapers spread this good news—by all the mass media—to all people everywhere.
+It is the nature of people to want to share good news.
+Should not you and I, who have far greater news, share the good news of God’s salvation?

 By their testimonies and witnessing, the early Christians were able to share the good news about Jesus with all of Jerusalem, Judea, Samaria, and the entire Roman Empire.
 The believers went everywhere.
 They preached and shared their Christian experience with all people.
-It was actually the unbelievers who saw them speaking, living, and acting like Christ that gave them the name Christian.
-This name means “like Christ” or “followers of Christ.”
+It was actually the unbelievers who saw them speaking, living, and acting like Christ that gave them the name Christian, which means “like Christ” or “followers of Christ.”
 The early Christians had such love for Jesus and were so thankful for what He had done for them that they could not keep from telling the good news.
 We want to share with others what Christ has done for us for the same reasons: because we love Him, and we want to give His love to others.